-- A new owner or operator has assumed ownership or responsibility for the site. - The site changes locations (i.e. change in geographic coordinates). - The change of name/legal ownership (i.e., from ABC Inc. to ABC LLC).
+- A new owner or operator has assumed ownership or responsibility for the site. - The site changes locations (i.e. change in geographic coordinates). - Change of Name / Legal Ownership (e.g., from ABC Inc to ABC LLC).

-The permittee may submit an NOT after one or more the following conditions have occurred
+The permittee may submit an NOT after one or more the following conditions have occurred:

-- The permittee has ceased operations at the site, there are not or will be no further industrial stormwater discharges and the site has implemented the necessary sediment and erosion controls measures; or - The site meets the requirements for a No Exposure Certification and has obtained NEC coverage; or - The permittee obtained coverage under an individual or alternative general permit for all discharges required to be covered by an AZPDES permit; or - There are no longer discharges of stormwater to protected surface water, either directly or by way of a conveyance) storm sewer, street, ditch, etc.).
+- The permittee has ceased operations at the site, there are not or will be no further industrial stormwater discharges and the site has implemented the necessary sediment and erosion controls measures: or - The site meets the requirements for a No Exposure Certification and has obtained NEC coverage; or - The permittee obtained coverage under an individual or alternative general permit for all discharges required to be covered by an AZPDES permit; or - The permittee has met the requirements of Part 8.G.9.1 or Part 8.J.10.1 and reclamation is complete for all applicable portions of the site; or - There are no longer discharges of stormwater to protected surface water either directly or by way of a conveyance) storm sewer, street, ditch, etc).